-Hong Kong Stocks End Lower as Energy Weighs
+Hong Kong Stocks End Week Lower on Sino-US Tensions

 For a look at all of today’s economic events, check out our economic calendar.